arongate/terraspace-docs/_docs/layering/lookups.md

 order: 8
 ---

-It is generally encouraged to create tfvars files in the `app/stacks/MOD/tfvars` folder.
-Terraspace considers additional lookup paths though.
+You can create tfvars files in either the `app/stacks/MOD/tfvars` or `config/stacks/MOD/tfvars` folders.
+Terraspace considers both lookup paths.
 It's similar to how `LOAD_PATH` works.
 The lookup paths are:

-    seed/tfvars/stacks/MOD
-    seed/tfvars/modules/MOD
+    config/stacks/MOD/tfvars
     app/stacks/MOD/tfvars

 ## Additional Seed Structure

 Here's an example folder structure.
-The tfvars files should mainly be in `app/stacks/MOD/tfvars` folders.
-However, you can create one-off `seed/tfvars` folders that mirror the modules and stack structure.
+The app and config folder structure mirror each other.

     ├── app
-    │   ├── modules
-    │   │   ├── instance
-    │   │   └── vpc
     │   └── stacks
     │       └── network
     │           └── tfvars
     │               └── dev.tfvars
+    └── config
+        └── stacks
-    └── seed
+            └── network
                 └── tfvars
-            └── modules
-                └── instance
                     └── dev.tfvars

+The tfvars files in the config folder take higher precedence than the app folder.
+This allows stacks from vendors to contain defaults but overriden by your project.

 ## One-Off Purposes